 Additionally, this series of solders can be modified, which significantly improves their toughness and bending performance in solder joints.

 Recently, a new type of Al Si alloy brazing filler metal has been developed using rapid solidification technology.
 This brazing filler metal has a lower liquid phase point, around 3-5°C, compared to ordinary crystalline brazing filler metals with the same composition.
 Its wettability coefficient has increased by 18%, and its strength has increased by 28.4%.
 Its fluctuations are also minimal, providing a certain degree of processing flexibility.

 3.2 Copper solder

-The contact reaction of Cu on aluminum substrate has obvious surface preferential spreading, which can break the oxide film, and is conducive to the formation of uniform liquid phase filler layer between the joint interfaces in the process of contact reactive brazing process.
+The contact reaction of Cu on the aluminum substrate has a noticeable surface preferential spreading, breaking the oxide film, and promoting the formation of a uniform liquid phase filler layer between the joint interfaces in the contact reactive brazing process.
 On the other hand, the grain boundary with contact reaction in the depth direction of the aluminum matrix preferentially penetrates, ensuring the bonding strength of the brazed joint.

-Some data show that the appropriate process parameters for aluminum contact reactive brazing with Cu as the interlayer material are a brazing temperature of 570-580°C and a holding time of 15-20 minutes.
+Data shows that appropriate process parameters for aluminum contact reactive brazing with Cu as the interlayer material are a brazing temperature of 570-580°C and a holding time of 15-20 minutes.
 However, the electrochemical corrosion resistance of Cu-welded joints is poor, and the eutectic reaction layer is brittle.